The Paris Tourism Office on the Avenue des Champs-Elysées is a good place

 suggestions in the area, and add your own!

-friends!
-The classes are in English.
+for friends!
+Many classes are in English.

 |A trip on a bateau mouche is a great way to